luoq03/Creative-Making-MSc-Advanced-Project-/README.md

 :small_blue_diamond: ***How it works :***

-The Galvanic Extimacy Responder (GER) is our soft sensor based on the GSR – Galvanic Skin Response which reads electrodermal activity.
-This sensor has been used in classic lie detector tests to show excitement levels.
-SENSOREEs GER sensor promotes extimacy – externalized intimacy by showcasing how you feel on the inside to the outside world.
-The sensors are located on the hands and reads excitement levels then translates the data into a palette of affective colors.
-The Mood Sweater design of the bowl shaped, high collar is positioned with LED lights that reflects onto the self for instant biofeedback as well as act as a tele-display or external blush to communicate to the other.
-Located around the neck (larynx), the visual interface offers new language of light and color.
+The Galvanic Extimacy Responder (GER) is a soft sensor that relies on Galvanic Skin Response (GSR) to measure electrodermal activity.
+GSR has traditionally been employed in conventional lie detector tests to gauge the levels of excitement or arousal.
+SENSOREE's GER sensor is designed to facilitate "extimacy," which involves externalizing one's inner emotional state to the outside world.

+These sensors are strategically positioned on the hands to detect and measure excitement levels.
+Subsequently, the collected data is translated into a spectrum of affective colors.
+The Mood Sweater, characterized by its bowl-shaped, high collar, incorporates LED lights that are positioned to illuminate the wearer's own body, providing instant biofeedback.
+Additionally, they serve as a tele-display or an external indicator of emotional states, communicating with others in a unique way.

+Located around the neck, specifically near the larynx, this visual interface introduces a novel language of light and color to convey an individual's emotional state.

 ![屏幕截图 2023-11-22 162033](https://github.com/luoq03/Creative-Making-MSc-Advanced-Project-/assets/57748663/ed383605-64ff-4d89-8465-6f0ce14d1195)